Mr Turton’s Information Sheet for Patients Undergoing Augmentation

 Who chooses to have breast augmentation?

 There are 2 main groups of women who request this operation.
 The commonest group of women are represented by mothers of children who were happy with firmer larger breasts during pregnancy, or who have found that subsequent to pregnancy and childbirth the breasts have decreased in size and seemingly deflated.
 This is often with emptiness in the upper half, causing a more scalloped appearance and sometimes combined with loose skin.
 The lower pole of the breast may overhang the crease under the breast.
 The second group is represented by young or middle-aged women who are yet to start a family or have decided not to have children, who wish to have breast enlargement as they consider their breasts to be of insufficient size often disproportionately so to their frame.

 How do I go about finding more information on breast augmentation?

-Unfortunately unless there is a significant underlying medical condition which has lead to a deformity of the breast or a post-operative deformity that requires correction it is not possible to obtain augmentation mammaplasty on the NHS except in exceptional circumstances.
+Unfortunately, unless there is a significant underlying medical condition which has to lead to a deformity of the breast or a postoperative deformity that requires correction it is not possible to obtain augmentation mammaplasty on the NHS except in exceptional circumstances.
 There are numerous sources of information on augmentation from books, magazines, to articles posted on the internet, and these should be complemented by a good quality in depth consultation with the surgeon who will perform the augmentation.